 Lighthouse - accessibility NOW! also a pretty decent perf indicator

-All these tools crossover the dev/test barrier and help keep me sane.
+All these tools crossover the dev/test barrier and help keep them sane.

 1Password - wish the cross OS experience was better